 The StreetMap Premium Custom Roads dataset is provided in read-only format.
 After you copy the data to a local drive, make sure that the dataset (.gdb and .aprx) is set to a nonrestricted or nonread-only setting before beginning any editing.

 The product offers a vector tile package (.vtpk) that may be substituted for the mapping layers in the file geodatabase.
-The .vtpk file is the same as the ArcGIS Online Navigation map that includes the HERE commercial data, plus other GIS community contributions.
+The .vtpk file is the same as the Esri Navigation basemap on ArcGIS Online that includes the HERE commercial data, plus other GIS community contributions.
 The map Navigation with Custom Streets (vtpk) is now the default map in ArcGIS Pro for creating your own mobile map packages.
 In addition, the product offers the ArcGIS StreetMap Premium locators.
 To use the locators, as well as the network dataset, the ArcGIS StreetMap Premium extension for your region is required for ArcGIS Pro and ArcGIS Enterprise.
 For more details on the contents shipped with the StreetMap Premium Custom Roads product, see the Reference section at the end of the following document.

 The following help documentation is provided with StreetMap Premium Custom Roads:

 For information on a specific release of StreetMap Premium Custom Roads, see the Release Notes.